bram-dingelstad/Wol/README.md

 - [ ] Integration with Godot's translation/localization system.
 - [ ] Full support for [format functions](https://yarnspinner.dev/docs/syntax/#format-functions).
 - [ ] In-editor dialogue editor with preview.
+- [ ] Fully extend the documentation of this project.
+- [ ] Provide helpful anchors in the documentation.
 - [x] Porting to usable signals in Godot.
 - [x] Providing helpful errors when failing to compile.